linebender/xilem/widget-cruncher/ROADMAP.md

  - [ ] Add `View` associated type to Widget
  - [ ] Add impl DerefMut to WidgetView
  - [ ] Be able to create WidgetView from owned Widget
+ - [ ] Add WidgetRef methods to WidgetView

 - [ ] Re-add Dialog
 - [ ] Refactor TextLayout